huwg59/hw_slicekit_system/module_XA-SK-AUDIO/README.rst

-The Audio Slice Card provides audio and MIDI connectivity to sliceKIT.
-Four audio input and four audio output channels are provided on the Slice Card via an I2S interface to audio codecs.
-The xSOFTip I2S component drives all 4 channels in both directions at sample rates up to 192 KHz.
-Additional features include an SPDIF output, MIDI input and output connectors.
+The Audio sliceCARD provides audio and MIDI connectivity to sliceKIT.
+Four audio input and four audio output channels are provided on the sliceCARD via an I2S interface to audio codecs.
+The xSOFTip I2S component drives all 4 channels in both directions at sample rates up to 192 kHz.
+Additional features include an S/PDIF output, MIDI input and output connectors.
-If you're building an audio application, this is the Slice for you!
+If you're building an audio application, this is the slice for you!

 Features
 --------